 The Town shall allocate reserve units to other municipalities for affordable housing purposes.
-In no event shall reserve units be allocated to land within the Town.

 Allocation of reserve units will be administered within "flexibility zones" and do not require amendment of the certified local land use plan.
 The boundaries of, and rules governing, "flexibility zones" and allocation of reserve units therein, as referenced in Policy 13.01.10 of the Broward County Land Use Plan, are within the "Administrative Rules Document: Broward County Land Use Plan."

 The number of reserve units in a flexibility zone is fixed at the adoption of the Future Broward County Land Use Plan Map (Series).

 (BCPC Prov.
 Cert.
-Req. #7.B)
+Reg. #7.B)